porjo/goztivo/README.md

 to serve the HTML/JS content

-Goztivo aims to follow Oztivo's usage policy where possible by sending a unique HTTP user-agent string and keeping traffic to a minimum by caching data and limiting upstream requests to a maximum of one HTTP connection per second.
+Goztivo aims to follow Oztivo's usage policy where possible by sending a unique HTTP user-agent string and keeping traffic to a minimum by caching data.

 ## Quick start